venkat299/loss-landscape-project/final_report.md

 ### 7.2 Expectations vs. experimental findings

-The solution guide, drawing on work by Garipov, Draxler, and subsequent studies, stresses that:
+Prior work by Garipov, Draxler, and subsequent studies stresses that:
 - modern over-parameterized networks often exhibit **linear or nearly-linear mode connectivity**, with surprisingly low barriers between independently trained solutions;
 - permutation symmetries, especially in shallow MLPs, can obscure this connectivity unless neurons are aligned.

 Our connectivity results follow this narrative:
 - For many ReLU/GELU configurations, especially under Adam, linear paths between seeds have small barriers, and the aggregated statistics in Appendix F show mean test barriers close to zero—consistent with the “essentially no barriers” phenomenon.
 - For some harder cases (e.g. deep Tanh networks under Adam, where curvature and sharpness are also high), the connectivity summary reveals larger mean and maximum barriers, indicating that not all minima are equally well connected in weight space.
-- Applying a simple neuron permutation alignment for 1-hidden-layer models materially reduces apparent barriers in that regime, mirroring the solution guide’s point that respecting permutation invariance is important when interpreting connectivity experiments.
+- Applying a simple neuron permutation alignment for 1-hidden-layer models materially reduces apparent barriers in that regime, mirroring the point that respecting permutation invariance is important when interpreting connectivity experiments.

 As a contrast to the `4x250` Tanh case, consider a shallow configuration where connectivity is much easier: